 By 1796, Granger had a wife, Iris, and a son, Joyce.
 At this time he worked extra hours in the blacksmith shop, making chain traces for which Jefferson paid him threepence a pair.
 Also in 1796, according to Jefferson's records, Isaac Granger was the most efficient nailer.
-In the first three months of that year he made 507 pounds of nails in 47 days, wasting the least amount of nail rod in the process and earning for his enslaver the highest daily return — the equivalent of eighty-five cents a day.
+In the first three months of that year he made 507 pounds of nails in 47 days, wasting the least amount of nail rod and earning the highest daily return in profit for Jefferson — the equivalent of eighty-five cents a day.

 In October 1797, Jefferson gave Isaac and Iris Granger, and their sons Squire and Joyce, to Maria and John Wayles Eppes as part of their marriage settlement.
 Thomas Mann Randolph was in need of a blacksmith at the time, so he hired Granger from Eppes, though records are fragmentary and inconclusive on this point.
 Granger and his family were moved to Randolph's Edgehill plantation in 1798.
 A daughter, Maria, was apparently born soon after.
 As some of Granger's memories indicate his presence at Monticello in Jefferson's retirement years, he may have been brought by the Randolphs to reside there in 1809.